thillsd/piperbook/README.md

 ## Usage

 ```
-usage: piperbook [-h] [--start START] [--end END] [--speed SPEED] [--voice VOICE] [--pause PAUSE] epub audiobook-folder
+usage: piperbook [-h] [--start START] [--end END] [-s SPEED] [-v VOICE] [-p PAUSE] [-c] epub audiobook-folder

 Convert epub file to audiobook directory of mp3s

 positional arguments:
   epub                  Epub file
   audiobook-folder      Destination folder for the mp3 files

 options:
   -h, --help            show this help message and exit
   --start START         chapter to start from [default: 1]
   --end END             chapter to finish at [default: -1]
+  -s SPEED, --speed SPEED
-  --speed SPEED     speed of the generated audio (lower is faster!) [default: 1]
+                        speed of the generated audio (lower is faster!) [default: 1]
+  -v VOICE, --voice VOICE
-  --voice VOICE     voice to use for the generated audio.
-To see valid options, see the docs for piper [default: en_US-joe-medium]
+                        voice to use for the generated audio.
+To see valid options, see the docs for piper [default:
+                        en_US-joe-medium]
+  -p PAUSE, --pause PAUSE
-  --pause PAUSE     length of pauses between sentences [default: 0.5]
+                        length of pauses between sentences [default: 0.5]
+  -c, --clobber         overwrite existing files [default: False]
 ```

 ## Installation